-In addition, we keep clients abreast of the latest changes to laws impacting the workplace through our in-house presentations and workshops and publications and presentations for national business and legal audiences.
+In addition, we keep clients abreast of the latest changes to laws impacting the workplace through our in-house presentations, webinars, workshops and publications and presentations for national business and legal audiences.

 When litigation in an employment-related dispute is unavoidable, we bring the collective and extensive experience of our Employment and Labor team to defend against a vast range of individual or collective-action claims.
 We see our role as a partnership with clients, so we always focus on achieving their desired results in a cost-effective and strategic manner.

 We work with companies in a variety of industries, as well as employment practices liability (EPL) insurance carriers, to handle cases involving cutting-edge concerns and the toughest issues employers face.